sunlightlabs/django-mediasync/README.md

 # django-mediasync

 One of the more significant development roadblocks we have relates to local vs. deployed media.
-Ideally all media (graphics, css, scripts) development would occur locally and not use S3.
-Then, when ready to deploy, the media should be pushed to S3.
+Ideally all media (graphics, css, scripts) development would occur locally and not use production media.
+Then, when ready to deploy, the media should be pushed to production.
 That way there can be significant changes to media without disturbing the production web site.

-To make this easier, I wrote some additions to the sunlightcore module that handles a lot of media tasks.
-The goal is to develop locally and then flip a switch in production that makes all the media URLs point to S3 instead of the local media directory.
-Specifically, MEDIASYNC executes the following tasks:
+The goal of mediasync is to develop locally and then flip a switch in production that makes all the media URLs point to remote media URLs instead of the local media directory.
+Specifically, mediasync executes the following tasks:

 - run deflate+jsmin on javascript files

 - run deflate+cssmin on css files

-- add expires headers to everything
+- add expires headers to everything (if supported by the backend)

 All code is under a BSD-style license, see LICENSE for details.